 Policy on rent arrears

-Housing Benefit & Council Tax benefit
+Housing Benefit & Council Tax benefit and Universal Credit

 We will ensure that there is early intervention in rent arrears before a debt becomes unmanageable.

 Carry out settling in visits to new tenants within one month of moving into their new home.
 This visit will include a discussion on rent charges and payment methods.